The Deena Jo Heide-Diesslin Foundation Challenge Match Scholarship

 - Must be a U.S. resident;

-- Must possess an undergraduate degree;
+- Must possess or be in the process of completing an undergraduate degree;

 - Must be from an underrepresented population within the financial planning profession in terms of gender, race, ethnicity, disability or sexual orientation;

 - Must have a demonstrated financial need, as explained in an essay to be submitted during the application process;